Inappropriate Topics for a Job Interview

 - The company hosts special family services or events.
 The employer will naturally be curious about a candidate’s family situation in order to embrace them into the company as well.

 In all cases, employers need to know if the candidate is legally allowed to work in the country.
-If there is any question in the interviewer’s mind, he or she may be tempted to ask about the candidate’s national origin or birthplace.
-The best way to address this issue to let the candidate know they will need to provide a Social Insurance Number / Social Security Number and proof of residency status or a valid work visa if hired.
+If there is any question about the candidate’s national origin or birthplace, the best way to address this issue to let the candidate know they will need to provide a Social Insurance Number / Social Security Number and proof of residency status or a valid work visa if hired.

 Interviewers should be conscious about how they approach these topics.
 For example, explain the situation or concern and ask the candidate to address the subject instead of asking pointed questions that would make them uncomfortable or alarmed.